 Discover the earliest forms of patterns and symbols

-In addition to the Middle and Later Stone Age deposit, the site also displays rock art dating back to San hunter gathers, Khoe pastoralists and the colonial period.
-The overlapping sequence of these rock paintings also shows the long period during which the cave was occupied and used.
+Excavated for over 40 years, this site contains one of the most complete and continuous Middle Stone Age archaeological sequences in Southern Africa.
+This extremely well-preserved record has allowed scientists to reconstruct in detail the lives of our ancestors, the environment in which they thrived, and their adaptation over the course of the millennia to an evolving environment.
+In addition to the Middle and Later Stone Age deposits, the site also contains rock art dating back to San hunter-gatherers, Khoe pastoralists and the colonial period.
+The sequence of these rock paintings, at times overlapping, shows the long period during which the cave was occupied and used.

 Diepkloof Rock Shelter was declared a Provincial Heritage Site in 2015 and it is currently on the tentative serial nomination list of UNESCO World Heritage sites.
 It is expected to be declared a World Heritage Site within the next few years.